Our Board

 James Harman

-James was appointed CEO of EDL in October 2016.
-He has led EDL’s rapid global expansion, including investing in biomethane to transportation fuel projects and biomethane to electricity projects in North America and delivering innovative large-scale hybrid renewable microgrid projects in remote areas of Australia, enabling the effective transition from fossil fuels.
-He is keenly focused on safety, growth and diversification into new markets as EDL strives to be the leading global producer of sustainable distributed energy.
+James Harman is Chief Executive Officer of EDL, based in Brisbane, Australia.
+James has led EDL’s rapid global expansion in the last eight years, including investing in biomethane-to-transportation-fuel projects and biomethane-to-electricity projects in North America; and delivering innovative large-scale hybrid renewable microgrid projects in remote areas of Australia, enabling the effective transition from fossil fuels.
+He is keenly focused on safety, growth, and diversification into new markets as EDL strives to be the leading global producer of sustainable distributed energy.
+A highly experienced global executive, James held senior executive positions with top tier natural resource companies in Europe and Australia for nearly two decades before joining EDL in 2016.
+He has a bachelor’s degree in Commerce and a Master’s degree in Law.

 Krissy Raman